rohitvipatil/MVVM/README.md

-# For understanding the MVVM and Architechture and Retrofit
+# For understanding the MVVM Architechture and Retrofit